elklein96/gitpapers-blog/Getting_Started_Android.md

 * In **Application Name** enter "Hello Android".
 Click *Next* four times, then click *Finish*.

-> Make sure you have MainActivity.java and activity_main.xml open; these are the Main Activity and Main Layout files.
+> Make sure you have `MainActivity.java` and `activity_main.xml` open; these are the Main Activity and Main Layout files.
-> The Java code (in which Android apps are written) will go in the ".java" file, while all of the layout information will go in the ".xml" file.
+> The Java code (in which Android apps are written) will go in the `.java` file, while all of the layout information will go in the `.xml` file.

 * We'll start with the layout.
 In the `activity_main.xml` select `activity_main.xml` on the bottom of the page to go the to XML view.